-As the company has been doing business for some time, it has built data, statistics, and a reputation among their target buyers.
+As the company has been doing business for some time, it has built data, statistics, and a reputation among its target buyers.
 It’s a lot easier to close a prospect when you’ve got major brand names in your case studies and marketing materials.

 this company likely is not a flat organization.
 You’ll have sales, marketing, and engineering support to help you close the deal.
 Plus, larger organizations frequently have well-understood paths to promotion.

-- Whale hunting: established companies have an easier time selling into blue chip companies.
-Blue chip companies have large budgets.
+- Whale hunting: established companies have an easier time selling into blue-chip companies.
+Blue-chip companies have large budgets.
 You’ll have more opportunities to land mega-deals.

 What’s Right For You?